farouqisme/interbanksectoralshock/README interbanksectoralshock.md

 ##README interbanksectoralshock

-this repository is created to documenting Rscript for "replicate paper"
+this repository is created for documenting the Rscript of the paper replication